dmx-systems/dmx-documentation/docs/user.rst

 They can be sets, collections, object classes or kinds of things.

 Instances of a type are the concrete items, the content (topics and associations).
-In DMX you can visualize both, types and instances, even in the same topicmap.
+In DMX you can create, edit and visualize both, types and instances, even in the same topicmap.

 .. _user-topics-and-topic-types:

-Topics and topic types
+Topic types and topics
 ----------------------

 On the level of topic types you describe models of the topics you want to create.